 Children’s Vaccines: Pfizer Covid19 Vaccines are now approved and recommended for all children over 5 years of age.
 Due to storage requirements, ACHS does not currently carry the Pfizer vaccine.
 Littleton Regional Healthcare offers the pediatric vaccine.
 To find additional locations for children over 5, please click here.

 Third Shots & Boosters: The FDA has approved, and the CDC has recommended, Pfizer, J&J, and Moderna boosters for some populations.
 Pfizer and Moderna Boosters are recommended for those over 65 and people under 65 with chronic medical conditions, as well as for people without those risk factors, but with a high risk of exposure such as those who work in a healthcare or other setting.

 J&J boosters can be received 2 months after 1st dose.
-Moderna and Pfizer recipients are eligible six months from their second shot.
+Moderna and Pfizer recipients are eligible five/six months (respectively) from their second shot.
 Patients may receive any vaccine for this booster and can also select a Moderna or Pfizer booster.
 Mixing the vaccines is safe and effective.
 These booster shots are widely available at local pharmacies.